Preparing for adulthood

 People with learning disabilities should have the same rights and opportunities as everybody else.
 You can read the Preparing for Adulthood - Better off in Work guide here.

-Day Opportunities is Peterborough’s largest local day support specialist provider and experienced social care provider, supporting young people and adults with learning disabilities, autism and complex needs to live the fullest life possible.
+Day Opportunities is Peterborough’s largest local day support specialist provider and experienced social care provider, supporting young people and adults over the age of 18 with learning disabilities, autism and complex needs to live the fullest life possible.
 Their centre for Complex Needs and four hubs are located throughout Peterborough.
 They offer skills development, supporting work opportunities and maintain health and wellbeing.
 Being part of City College, they have access to skills funding for the people they support and parent/carers.

 We want to support people with disabilities to find work and to lead independent lives